RaptorSDS/KL200/README.md

 This library provides an interface to the XKC KL200 laser distance sensor.
 It allows for easy communication and control of the sensor via an Arduino board.

 Developed by Tobias Baumann aka RaptorSDS and ChatGPT based on the XKC-KL-200 PDF version 10 from 2023.
 This project is not affiliated with XKC.
-No error correction has been implemented, so this project is in version 0.5 Beta.
+Some Error correction implemented , so this project is in version 1 Beta.

+please look at example and comments

 ## Modes